rerobots/docslab/integrations/mdbook/README.md

 This mdBook preprocessor uses [docslab](https://github.com/rerobots/docslab) to make code blocks interactive.

+First, install it:

+    cargo install mdbook-docslab

-To configure your book source to use it,
+Then, configure your book source to use it,

     mdbook-docslab install path/to/your/book